top of page

 What is a working document?

-Working documents are a key part of contents appeals (Sections B&F and B,F&I).
-They are a word version of the EHCP that is sent by the LA to the parents, usually when the LA send their response to the appeal.
-The case directions will state when the working document must be sent and if you do not receive the working document by this date, contact the LA’s Tribunal Representative and request it.
-If you still do not receive it, email SENDIST, copy in the LA’s Tribunal Representative and inform SENDIST that you have not received the working document as ordered in the case directions despite sending a reminder email to the LA’s representative.
+Working documents are a key part of content appeals (Sections B, F, and I).
+They are a Word version of the EHCP that is sent by the LA to the parents, usually when the LA send their response to the appeal.
+The case directions will state when the working document must be sent, and if you do not receive the working document by this date, contact the LA's Tribunal Representative and request it.
+If you still do not receive it, email SENDIST, copy it to the LA's Tribunal Representative and inform SENDIST that you have not received the working document as ordered in the case directions despite sending a reminder email to the LA's representative.

-A tribunal can only rule on Sections B, F and I of an EHCP and advise on Sections C, D, G and H. If your appeal is in relation to Sections B and F only, then these are the only sections of the plan that you should amend in the working document.
-If your appeal also relates to Sections C, D, G and/or H then you should also make amendments to these sections.
+A tribunal can only rule on Sections B, F, and I of an EHCP and advise on Sections C, D, G and H. If your appeal is in relation to Sections B and F only, then these are the only sections of the plan that you should amend in the working document.
+If your appeal also relates to Sections C, D, G and/or H, then you should also make amendments to these sections.

-Sometimes the working document sent by the LA only includes the relevant sections.
-Sometimes it includes the whole EHCP.
+Sometimes, the working document sent by the LA only includes the relevant sections.
+Sometimes, it includes the whole EHCP.
 If the whole EHCP is included, ignore the sections that are not directly relevant to your appeal.

-The working document sent to you by the LA is working document 1 and should be titled number 1 and dated.
+The working document sent to you by the LA is Working Document 1 and should be titled "Number 1" and dated.

 When should I begin working on the working document?